-6.4.4 You expressly consent to HAGA using your personal and sensitive data, in accordance with the Data Protection Act 1998, for the purposes of delivering counselling or other services to you, and for managing and quality assuring those services.
+6.4.4 You expressly consent to Blenheim using your personal and sensitive data, in accordance with the General Data Protection Regulation (GDPR) for the purposes of delivering coaching or other services to you, and for managing and quality assuring those services.

-6.4.5 Where you are a Haringey resident accessing HAGA’s treatment services in Haringey or a West Sussex resident or Surrey resident receiving free online coaching sessions funded by the Local Authority, your information will be entered on a patient record system, which is accessed by staff working in Haringey drug, alcohol and recovery services.
-Access is only made available to authorised staff on a need to know basis.
-Any paper documents produced as a result of the consultation process will be stored in accordance with HAGA’s confidentiality policy and destroyed after eight years.
+6.4.5 Where you are a Haringey resident accessing Blenheim’s treatment services in Haringey or a West Sussex resident or Surrey resident receiving free online coaching sessions funded by the Local Authority, your information will be stored on the secure Blenheim server, which is accessed only by DrinkCoach staff on a need to know basis.
+Any paper documents produced as a result of the consultation process will be stored in accordance with Blenheim’s confidentiality policy and destroyed after eight years.
 You will sign express consent for this on accessing our face-to-face treatment services in Haringey and will agree to our consent and confidentiality policy on beginning your online sessions.

-6.4.6 We may not necessarily keep a copy of these Terms and Conditions.
-We advise you to print and store a copy of them for your information in the future.
+6.4.6 We advise you to print and store a copy of them for your information in the future.

 6.5 What data we collect about you, and how we will use it

-6.5.1 Except as set out in 6.5.2 and 6.5.3 below, all information provided by you in relation to the Online Support Service is confidential to HAGA.
+6.5.1 Except as set out in 6.5.2 and 6.5.3 below, all information provided by you in relation to the Online Coaching Service is confidential to Blenheim.

 6.5.2 Your information will be entered on a patient record system.
-It is only shared among by all staff working in HAGA services Access will only be made available to authorised staff on a need to know basis.
+It is only used among DrinkCoach staff and access will only be made available to authorised staff on a need to know basis.
 You will be also consenting to anonymised data being used for evaluation and research purposes.
-Any paper documents produced as a result of the consultation process will be stored in accordance with HAGA’s confidentiality policy and destroyed after three years.
+Any paper documents produced as a result of the consultation process will be stored in accordance with Blenheim’s confidentiality policy and destroyed after eight years.

 6.6 What steps we have taken to protect your information

-You expressly consent to HAGA using your personal and sensitive data, in accordance with the Data Protection Act 1998, for the purposes of delivering counselling or other services to you, and for managing and quality assuring those services.
+You expressly consent to Blenheim using your personal and sensitive data, in accordance with GDPR, for the purposes of delivering coaching or other services to you, and for managing and quality assuring those services.